pds2/20191-team-23/README.md

 ```

 # How to install
-- Once you installed the libraries, use the **make** command to call the Makefile.
+- Once you've installed the libraries, use the **make** command to call the Makefile.
 - **ONLY IN LINUX** this command will also create a folder called **bin/**.
 - - In Windows, the user needs to manually create an empty folder with the same name ("**bin/**"), inside the project's root folder, **before** running **make** command.